uabrc/uabrc.github.io/docs/uab_cloud/instance_setup_basic.md

 # Basic Instance Setup

-Instances are the basic unit of compute on OpenStack.
+Instances are the basic unit of compute on cloud.rc.
 Requesting an instance involves a number of steps, and requires that a [Network](./network_setup_basic.md) has already been setup.
 It is also possible to attach persistent reusable [Volumes](./volume_setup_basic.md) to instances.

 ## Creating an Instance